Gas Fireplace Won’t Stay Lit

 - Incorrect Gas Pressure– Fireplace technicians use a tool called a manometer to measure the gas flow through the gas valve.
 When the gas pressure is not set properly, the fireplace will not stay lit.
 If it’s just out of adjustment, the technician can get it back in calibration.
 If you own a manometer and know how to use it, you can do this easily yourself.
 I assume people reading this article do not – which is why I lead with having a fireplace technician do it.

 - Faulty Gas Valve– After ignition system components, a faulty gas valve is the next most common component failure we see in gas fireplaces.
 While gas valves typically last the life of a fireplace, they are a functional component and subject to fail.
-There’s way too much at risk to suggest a layperson mess with a gas valve replacement – so I won’t!
-It’s time to call a fireplace service company if your gas valve is broken – period!
+There’s way too much at risk to suggest a layperson mess with a gas valve replacement – so I won’t.
+It’s deinitely time to call a fireplace service company if your gas valve is broken – period!

 - Clogged / Dirty Burner Ports– Usually, clogged burner ports will cause your gas fireplace to have uneven flame distribution.
 More often than not the hearth will perform poorly, not fail to stay lit.
 However, in my thirty years as a fireplace technician, I have seen it happen.

-About Fireplace Cleaning
+Gas Fireplace Cleaning

 You can clean your burner ports yourself with care and attention to detail.
 Do not use chemicals or water!
 I recommend using a soft bristle brush, rags and a toothbrush to get the job done.